-Surfing South Africa will use the SAST to continue to develop a competitive attitude of young South African surfers and use the mechanics of the SAST to prepare these surfers for competition in World Surf League events.
+Surfing South Africa will continue to use the SAST to develop a competitive attitude among young South African surfers and will the mechanics of the SAST to prepare these surfers for competition in World Surf League events.

 In order to determine the annual SAST Champions in each division points will be allocated based on the rating of each event.
 SAST events will be rated from 1A upwards.
 The higher the rating the more points awarded.

 Not all the contests will be used to determine the year end ratings as it is not always possible for surfers to compete in every event.
 At the end of each year approximately 70% of the contests held will be used to determine the final adjusted ratings.

 In divisions where there have been five contests or less all the ratings points earned will count.

 The top three surfers in each Division after the ratings have been fairly adjusted at the end of each year and will be named the South African Surf Tour Champions in their respective divisions.

 The division winners will be awarded a gold medal, the SAST Floating Trophy and a portion of the annual prize pool.

 Surfers who end second and third in their divisions will receive a silver and bronze medal respectively.

 This presentation will be made at the first SAST event of the following year.

 SAST, THE WSL & THE 2018 SAST OPERATIONS MANUAL